 - The repairs are needed in common areas of multi-unit properties, like parking lots, sidewalks, stairways and hallways, to keep them safe.
 A landlord must exercise reasonable care to protect against known dangers.
 (See C.R.S. §13-21-115).

 - The repair or maintenance is required in order to conform to the City of Longmont Property Maintenance Code.
-(See following Handbook for more information).
+(Click here to download the Rental Property Handbook for further information)